 Figure 26: Hemiola at the Beginning of Mvt.
 4

 The scherzo begins in measure 33, with the ceaseless eighth-note ostinato that begins in the viola.
 This ‘engine’ never loses its energy until after the scherzo has ended.
 The building ostinato has four different components, introduced as a canon that also serves as a textural crescendo.
 This textural crescendo lasts through the entire scherzo section of the movement.
-The idea for such a device is an idea that the composer gained from a popular wind band transcription by Lucien Cailliet of “Elsa’s Procession to the Cathedral” originally from Richard Wagner’s “Lohengrin.”
+The idea for such a device is an idea that the composer gained from a popular wind band transcription by Lucien Cailliet of “Elsa’s Procession to the Cathedral” originally from Richard Wagner’s Lohengrin.
 That work is written as one large textural crescendo.
-In Symphony no. 5, the composer uses this idea to write the scherzo, leading into the B section while also re-introducing previously heard melodic content and building momentum for the upcoming finale.
+In Symphony No. 5, the composer uses this idea to write the scherzo, leading into the B section while also re-introducing previously heard melodic content and building momentum for the upcoming finale.

 At measure 37, rehearsal C, the textural crescendo begins with the cellos taking the ostinato pattern that the violas previously had, and the double basses reinforcing every other measure with a pizzicato E-natural that serves a practical purpose of aiding other ensemble members in counting out their measures of rest before an entrance.
 The violas, over the course of the next thirty measures, slowly evolve their rhythmic utterances into an ostinato pattern which uses the <025> pitch-class set used in movement one.
 (Figures 27 & 28) The half-step difference (more specifically a minor ninth) between the starting pitch of the viola <025> ostinato, and cello <015> ostinato is crucial to the textural crescendo, adding a gradual dissonance that increases tension in the approach to the B section.